m2man/Elasticsearch_LSC_SettingUp/README.md

 # Elasticsearch_LSC_SettingUp
 This is for setting up ES.
 Please install Elasticsearch first.
 Then run the ES, it will create a localhost:9200.
 Finally run this script to create analysers and tokeniser for fields in the ES.

+### Indexing
+Run the **ES_text_search.py** file to start indexing data.
+All information of LSC data is store in the **description_all.json** file.
+Please make sure that you have already run the elasticsearch before running this code.
+You also want to install ***Kibana*** to have more config on the Elasticsearch engine.

+After running the code, please wait for processing and indexing data to finish.
+Then you can play with the Elasticsearch

 ### Run with Django
 If you want to run it with Django, in the **views.py**, use this code: